 - Visualize flood risk in an urban area in Add data to a project.

-- Share a map of hiking trails to your online portal in Share a web map.
+- Share a map of medical facilities accessibility to your online portal in Share a web map.

 - Draw a population density heat map and compare it to city bus routes in Symbolize map layers.